oribella/oribella/README.md

 For easy debugging using [vscode](https://code.visualstudio.com/download)

-Add a breakpoint and hit F5 and off you go...
+Add a breakpoint in a `spec.ts` and hit F5 and off you go...

 ### Build